thredeisacoder/Library-Management/README.md

-<br> This is a project which can manage students in the universitys/schools.
+<br> This is a library management project
-<br> Đồ án chủ đề về Quản lí sinh viên.
+<br> Đồ án chủ đề về Quản lí thư viện.